ypeiyu/LPI/README.md

 # Local Path Integration for Attribution

-Code for AAAI 2023 "Local Path Integration for Attribution" by Peiyu Yang, Naveed Akhtar, Zeyi Wen and Ajmal Mian.

 This code implements Local Path Integration from the following paper:

 > Peiyu Yang, Naveed Akhtar, Zeyi Wen, and Ajmal Mian
 >